Lapu-Lapu/simpletimedurationexperiment/talk/210310_leewagenmakers_psych.md

 # What is psychophysics?

-## Psychophysics
+## Psychophysics measures sensitivity to stimuli

 - Physical Stimulus $\rightarrow$ Psychological Response
-- Problem: Quantify psychological processes.
-- One Solution: 2-alterative forced choice tasks.
+- 2-alterative forced choice tasks:
-    - Example:
     - In each trial:
     - two beeps, first constant duration, second varying
     - participants have to choose which beep was longer
     - if duration is perceived as equal, probability of responses is equal

-## Psychophysics: PSE and JND
+## Subjective equality and sensitivity

 Beep Duration $\rightarrow$ Perceived Duration